verhas/pyama/doc/snippet.md

 USE SNIPPET ./xetters WITH xetters="setters" xetter="setter" XETTERS="SETTERS" and_not_final=" and not `final`"
 ```

-The format of the key/value definition is `key="string value"`.
-Currently you can not
+The format of the key/value definition is `key="string value"`, or
-define a value that contains the `"` character.
+`key='string value'`.

+You can also define that a parameter should have the value of another snippet.
+That way
+you can insert a snippet into another snippet via a parameter.
+The format of of such
+reference is `key -> file/snippet_name`.
+The referenced snippet should not be a `TEMPLATE` snippet and if it is Pyama will issue
+a warning and the snippet will be processed as plain text without macro resolution.

 The values defined this way will be used when resolving the template snippet only at the
 very one use where the parameters are defined.
 They may shadow globally defined keys